Health-Informatics-UoN/carrot-docs/docs/CaRROT-Mapper/API.md

 ![](images/APIRootTest_Postman.png)
 **Figure 1** *A sample API endpoint testing through Postman*

+Prepend the string `http://localhost:8080/api/` to each of the defined URLs to access a valid endpoint.
+Access to the dev/test/prod systems is similarly via `https://ccom-dev.azurewebsites.net/api/`, `https://ccom-test.azurewebsites.net/api/` and `https://ccom.azurewebsites.net/api/` respectively, with different auth tokens for each.

 ## Filter fields
 Many endpoints support selected filter fields.
 Here we define the syntax used to express the available filter options